YosefLab/Compass/docs_source/source/Compass-Settings.rst

    A flag to force compass to build up the cache for the input selected model and media.
 This will rebuild the cache even if one already exists.

 **\-\-microcluster-size** [C]
-   A target number of cells per microcluster.
+   A target number of cells per `microcluster <https://yoseflab.github.io/Compass/micropooling.html>`_.
 Compass will aggregate similar cells into clusters and compute reaction penalties for the clusters (using the mean of the cluster).

 **\-\-microcluster-file** [FILE]
    File where a tsv of microclusters will be output.
 There will be one column where each entry has the label for what micropool/microcluster the sample is in.
 Defaults to micropools.tsv in the output directory.

+.. @Brandon: do you output only the averaged metabolic genes or all the input genes?
+I think the latter should be more useful

 **\-\-microcluster-data-file** [FILE]
    File where a tsv of average gene expression per